gruntwork-io/docs/_docs-sources/iac/usage/customizing-modules.md

 :::caution

-Whenever possible, we strongly recommend using the code directly from the `gruntwork-io` GitHub org and avoid forking.
+Whenever possible, we strongly recommend using the code directly from the `gruntwork-io` GitHub org and avoid forking due to the [increased overhead of managing the fork](#drawbacks-to-forking).
 If your company completely bans all outside sources, then follow the instructions below.

 :::

 The [Gruntwork Terms of Service](https://gruntwork.io/terms/) give you permissions to fork the code from the Gruntwork Infrastructure as Code Library into your own repos.
-If your company does not allow external dependencies (e.g., you have a company policy that requires all source code to be pulled from an internal GitHub Enterprise or BitBucket server) or if you need to make modifications to the Infrastructure as Code Library that you do not wish to contribute back to Gruntwork.
-This section will walk you through what you need to do to fork the code.
+This section will walk you through what you need to do to fork the code if your company does not allow external dependencies (e.g., you have a company policy that requires all source code to be pulled from an internal GitHub Enterprise or BitBucket server) or if you need to make modifications to the Infrastructure as Code Library that you do not wish to contribute back to Gruntwork.

 :::note